evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Django-queries.md

      - **Line 7**: ...
 We also want only Characters with `Attributes` whose `db_key` is exactly `"lycanthropy"`
     - **Line 8** :... at the same time as the `Attribute`'s `db_value` is exactly 2.

-Running this query makes our newly lycantrophic Character appear in `will_transform` so we know to transform it.
+Running this query makes our newly lycanthropic Character appear in `will_transform` so we know to transform it.
 Success!

 ```{important}
 You can't query for an Attribute `db_value` quite as freely as other data-types.
 This is because Attributes can store any Python entity and is actually stored as _strings_ on the database side.
 So while you can use `__eq=2` in the above example, you will not be able to `__gt=2` or `__lt=2` because these operations don't make sense for strings.
 See [Attributes](../../../Components/Attributes.md#querying-by-attribute) for more information on dealing with Attributes.